TylerSustare/barbados/README.md

+# Archived

+This was a fun project to work on, but I'd recommend using https://serverpod.dev/ for a full stack dart framework.
+They have a full team and funding to work on a problem like this.

+___

 ## Flying Fish sample app

 During development we're gong to create what we would like a Flying Fish app to look like.
 Sometimes the best way to know how to make generators is to do it by hand first.